Skip to main content

 BUILDING A SUSTAINABLE EUROPEAN INNOVATION PLATFORM TO ENHANCE THE REPURPOSING OF MEDICINES FOR ALL

-Periodic Reporting for period 1 - REMEDI4ALL (BUILDING A SUSTAINABLE EUROPEAN INNOVATION PLATFORM TO ENHANCE THE REPURPOSING OF MEDICINES FOR ALL)
+Periodic Reporting for period 2 - REMEDi4ALL (BUILDING A SUSTAINABLE EUROPEAN INNOVATION PLATFORM TO ENHANCE THE REPURPOSING OF MEDICINES FOR ALL)

-But with hundreds or even thousands of opportunities to repurpose approved and experimental medicines—for the thousands of diseases that remain without any approved treatments at all—REMEDi4ALL must also help to transform the very landscape of drug repurposing.
-This needs to encompass not only the scientific, clinical research and patient communities, but regulatory, policy and commercial drug and investment sectors as well, so that all researchers will face fewer barriers and be able to bring much needed treatments to patients faster and more effectively—to “float all boats” in the drug repurposing ecosystem.
+But with hundreds or even thousands of opportunities to repurpose approved and experimental medicines for the thousands of diseases that remain without approved treatment, REMEDi4ALL must also help to transform the drug repurposing field.
+This needs to involve not only scientists, doctors, and patients, but also regulators, policymakers, companies and investors, so that all researchers will face fewer barriers and be able to bring much-needed treatments to patients faster and more effectively.

-Launched in September 2022, REMEDi4ALL is already off to a strong start in building a robust, multinational platform for drug repurposing, spanning 24 sites in 11 different countries across Europe and UK.
+Launched in September 2022, REMEDi4ALL has already made great progress in creating an international platform for drug repurposing, spanning 26 sites in 11 different countries across Europe and UK.
 At our core we have two founding principles:

-1. Researchers must work arm-in-arm with patients from the very inception of a drug repurposing concept and closely together through all stages of drug development: all the way through approval by regulatory authorities and into clinical practice to ensure that the drugs are accessible to the patients who need them, and are reimbursed.
+1. Researchers need to work closely with patients right from the very inception of a drug repurposing idea and continue that collaboration through every stage development: from approval by regulatory authorities to clinical practice to ensure that drugs are accessible and reimbursed for the patients who need them.

 2. You can’t skip any steps in drug repurposing—even though a drug may already be approved, you still have to make sure that all the requirements for showing the safety and effectiveness for a new drug are also met for a repurposed drug.
-This is especially the case if the original drug must be modified (such as converting from a topical cream to an oral tablet) or if the profile of the patients will be different (such as children if the drug had previously been approved only for adults).
-Taking shortcuts or not working closely with patients in the development process imperils a project with failure, and with the loss of an opportunity to use repurposing to address a critical unmet medical need.
+This is especially the case if the original drug must be modified (such as converting a topical cream to an oral tablet) or if the profile of the patients will be different (such as children if the drug had previously been approved only for adults).
+Taking shortcuts or not working closely with patients in the development process risks missing a crucial opportunity to use repurposing to address a critical unmet medical need.

 We have applied our core principles to the four drug repurposing projects that launched together with the REMEDi4ALL platform.
-One of these projects, in pancreatic cancer, is already actively enrolling patients, while the clinical trial for another, in “brittle bone” disease, is set to launch in the next months.
-A third project, in an ultrarare disease that affects multiple organ systems in the body and disrupts the normal development of infants and children, has been given a huge boost by the no-strings-attached donation of much needed data and information from a major pharmaceutical company.
-Finally, our project in pandemic preparedness is screening hundreds of approved drugs for potential to be used in first-line response for the next viral threat, even though we won’t know the exact identity of virus until the next outbreak hits.
+Two of these projects, in pancreatic cancer and “brittle bone” disease, are actively enrolling patients.
+A third project, in an ultrarare disease that affects multiple organ systems in the body and disrupts the normal development of infants and children, was given a huge boost thanks to the donation of key data from a major pharmaceutical company and has prepared its clinical trial application (CTA) through two rounds of formal scientific advice.
+Finally, our project in pandemic preparedness has screened hundreds of already-approved drugs for potential to be used as a first-line response for the next viral threat and will soon be selecting the most promising candidates for preclinical development.

-The broader and long-lasting impact of REMEDi4ALL will depend on how effective we will be in transforming the landscape of drug repurposing, including in wide dissemination of our advances and learnings, and in training the next generations of researchers and patient advocates.
+The broader and long-lasting impact of REMEDi4ALL relies in our goal to transform the drug repurposing landscape through wide dissemination of our advances and learnings, and in training the next generations of researchers and patient advocates.
 Our ambitious goal is to be able to make it faster, easier and cheaper to repurpose drugs for all projects that follow, even those not working directly with the REMEDi4ALL consortium.

-We aim to demonstrate that common approaches can be used for drug repurposing projects, thereby showing that there is no need to reinvent the wheel for every new drug repurposing project.
-As such, a critical part of our success is onboarding a robust and patient-centric pipeline of new drug repurposing projects, where every project is designed to show that a common problem in drug repurposing can be surmounted, and that the lessons learned can be directly applied to the next drug repurposing project that may face a similar challenge.
+We aim to demonstrate that common approaches can be applied across many drug repurposing projects, proving that there is no need to reinvent the wheel each time.
+As such, a key part of our success is bringing in a strong, patient-centric pipeline of new drug repurposing projects, where every project is designed to show that a common problem in drug repurposing can be overcome, and that the lessons learned can be directly used to support the next drug repurposing project facing a similar challenge.